meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-exp.md

 subcommand: nil
 ---

-# mesheryctl exp
+# meshplayctl exp

-Experimental commands for mesheryctl
+Experimental commands for meshplayctl

 ## Synopsis

 Commands under the Experimental group are for testing and evaluation prior to promotion to general availability.
 Experimental commands are subject to change.
 <pre class='codeblock-pre'>
 <div class='codeblock'>
-mesheryctl exp [flags]
+meshplayctl exp [flags]

 </div>
 </pre>